How to future-proof your customer service operation

 4. Consumers expect an omnichannel customer experience

-According to Statista, 47% of US consumers have a more favourable view of brands who respond to customer service questions or complaints on social media.
-However, while social media usage is on the rise, consumers still much opt to use the phone as their preferred channel.
+According to Statista, 47% of US consumers have a more favourable view of brands that respond to customer service questions or complaints on social media.
+However, while social media usage is on the rise, consumers still often opt for their phones as their preferred channel.

 5. Helpdesk software can harmonise channel communications on the consumers’ terms